 Also, reporters are always looking for clever angles that connect to current events, and we can provide them.
 For example, read the following in a newscaster voice: “How do you organize a protest when no one can come?
 One local activist is determined to find a way.”

-Revealed today by Center for Artistic Activism alumni in Skopje, Macedonia, “Keep Away” reminds citizens to follow the recommendations of the health department.
+Center for Artistic Activism alumni in Skopje, Macedonia, “Keep Away” reminds citizens to follow the recommendations of the health department.
 But in announcing the project, they made special note that “no direct contact between the members of the group [was made] during the preparation of this action – we worked in phases and sequentially.
 Each artist worked on a different stage in order to avoid direct contact, but also to prove that although it is difficult, it is not impossible to get things done this way.”

 Save the Rivers (at the river)